Sincerely Yours (Kylie Minogue song)

 "Sincerely Yours" is a song by Australian singer-songwriter Kylie Minogue, taken from her fourteenth studio album Golden (2018).
-The song was a exclusive single for the Australian and New Zealand markets, where it served as the album's sixth and final single, and impacted radio on 9 November 2018.
+The song was an exclusive single for the Australian and New Zealand markets, where it served as the album's sixth and final single, and impacted radio on 9 November 2018.
 In other markets, the song "Music's Too Sad Without You" was issued as the album's final single.
 The song was released through Minogue's own imprint, Darenote Limited, and record label BMG Rights Management.
 "Sincerely Yours" was written by Minogue, Amy Wadge, and the track's producer Jesse Frasure.

 Background and production

 "Sincerely Yours" serves as the fifth song in the track listing of Minogue's fourteenth studio album, Golden (2018).
 It runs for a duration of three minutes and 28 seconds.
 The song was written by Minogue, British singer-songwriter Amy Wadge, and American musician Jesse Frasure.
 The track was produced by Frasure, the only track from Golden to be produced by him.
 Minogue dedicated the song to fans, and referred to the track as a "love letter" on social media website Twitter.
 Lyrically, the track speaks about Minogue taking a break from music, with lyrics such as "I just need a little time to hide".

 The song, a pop ballad, was recorded during a two-week stay in the city of Nashville, Tennessee in July 2017.
 It was one of three songs to be recorded in the city, alongside the album's lead single "Dancing", and title-track "Golden".
 In an interview with Billboard, Minogue described these three songs as making the "homestretch easier", referring to finding creative direction during the process of creating Golden.
 Additionally, Minogue stated that she knew these three songs were "keepers" after recording them.